-Oxygen is a private company owned by three directors of the Company.
+Oxygen is a private company owned by two directors and a former director of the Company.
 Oxygen provides access to administrative and finance personnel, office rental, the use of assets including Information Technology infrastructure and other administrative functions on an as-needed basis that would not necessarily otherwise be available to Liberty Gold at this stage of the Company's development.
 Oxygen does not charge a fee to the Company, allocating all expenses at cost.
+Subsequent to period end, the Company provided Oxygen Capital Corp notice of termination of the Master Services Agreement which will be effective September 30, 2023.

-Transactions with Oxygen during the year ended December 31, 2021 total \$654,265 in expenditures, reflected in the Company's consolidated statement of income (loss) and comprehensive income (loss) (year ended December 31, 2020: \$560,494).
-As at December 31, 2021, Oxygen holds a refundable deposit of \$155,725 on behalf of the Company (December 31, 2020: \$128,506) (Note 8).
-Additionally, as at December 31, 2021 the Company held a payable to Oxygen of \$50,637, that was settled subsequent to December 31, 2021 (December 31, 2020: \$51,382).
+Transactions with Oxygen during the year ended December 31, 2022 total \$628,934 in expenditures, reflected in the Company's consolidated statement of loss and comprehensive loss (year ended December 31, 2021: \$654,265).
+As at December 31, 2022, Oxygen holds a refundable deposit of \$145,990 on behalf of the Company (December 31, 2021: \$155,725) (Note 7).
+Additionally, as at December 31, 2022 the Company held a payable to Oxygen of \$37,349, that was settled subsequent to December 31, 2022 (December 31, 2021: \$50,637).